soverenio/docs/docs/source/getting-started/fallback.rst

 Positioning
 -----------
-You know the best your infrastructure and can decide how to position Soveren gateway against your system services and edge router/proxy if you have one.
+You know the best your infrastructure and can decide how to position Soveren Gateway against your system services and edge router/proxy if you have one.

-Below you can see one of the positioning options for Soveren gateway.
+Below you can see one of the positioning options for Soveren Gateway.
 Mind this is only one of the various options and doesn't include your service layout, so take only as a visual example.

 .. image:: ../images/architecture/positioning.png
    :width: 800